 A domain name is like the address of a website (e.g. www.mycompany.com), while web hosting is like the physical building where the website is located.

 Generally you can register a domain name in two different places: a domain registrar (e.g. Namecheap) or your website builder (e.g. Wix) / web hosting company (e.g. Dreamhost).

 Wix and Squarespace, for example, all have a free custom domain name included in the first year.
 The same is true for Dreamhost and Bluehost.

 After the first year they charge slightly more than Namecheap, for example, but the added convenience of only having to deal with one company is normally worth it.

 Usually, it’s best to get the .com extension unless you are strictly operating in one country, like Canada (.ca) or the UK (.co.uk).
 Of course, there are also many successful businesses that use one of the newer domain names like .me or .agency, for example.

 Our own domain name

-There is no shortage of so-called registrars that sell domain names.
-We ourselves mostly buy them at Namecheap as they are, well, pretty cheap but the differences are not that significant as they range from $9-18 per year.
+There is no shortage of registrars that sell custom domain names.
+We mostly buy them at Namecheap as they are, well, pretty cheap but the differences are not that significant as they range from $9-18 per year.

 Just like it isn’t always a good idea to start cooking without following a recipe, at least if you have no experience, the same goes for creating a website.
 Here, improvising is not a good idea.
 Planning will help you decide what sections you need, the content that works best for you and how your website should be designed.